rstudio/rsconnect-jupyter/docs/docs/index.md

 ## Installation

-The installation method depends on your Python environment that you are installing the `rsconnect-jupyter` package into.
+The installation method depends on the Python environment that you are installing the `rsconnect-jupyter` package into.

+!!! note
+    The `rsc-jupyter` package is developed for Jupyter Notebook, specifically.
+Therefore, the package does not work with the JupyterLab development environment.

 This documentation covers three methods:

 - [Installation in JupyterHub](#installing-in-jupyterhub)